Things to do in & near Ipoh

 Image credit: @heruprasetio99 via Instagram

 Begin your self-guided tour at the iconic Ipoh Railway Station, nicknamed the “Taj Mahal of Ipoh” by locals.
-Built in 1917, it features a grand all-white facade, as well as a central dome and elaborate arches that reflects a unique blend of colonial and traditional Malay architectural styles.
+Built in 1917, it features a grand all-white facade, as well as a central dome and elaborate arches that reflect a unique blend of colonial and traditional Malay architectural styles.

 Along the trail, you’ll also get to marvel at the Dewan Bandaran Ipoh.
 It’s a gorgeous white building with multiple European-style columns and delicate lattices over archways, which was designed by the colonial government architect, A.B.
 Hubback.